cheqd/product-docs/guides/did-linked-resources/technical-composition-of-did-linked-resources/README.md

 A Collection is created using a _createResource_ transaction, and specifying the Collection ID as the same identifier as that of the parent DID.

-{% hint style="info" %}
-Note that the Collection ID may take the syntactical form of a 'Hyperledger Indy' DID identifier **or** may be a [Universally Unique Identifier (UUID)](https://www.uuidgenerator.net/).
+> Note that the Collection ID may take the syntactical form of a 'Hyperledger Indy' DID identifier **or** may be a [Universally Unique Identifier (UUID)](https://www.uuidgenerator.net/).
 This is described in the [cheqd DID method](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method).
-{% endhint %}

 ## Creating a Resource inside a Collection, associated with a DID

-To create a **"resource"**, you must already have created a 'parent' DID, from which the Collection ID can be derived.
+To create a **"DID-Linked Resource"**, you must already have created a 'parent' DID, from which the Collection ID can be derived.
 When you carry out the `createResource` transaction, you must:

 1. Generate **a new, unique UUID** for the Resources
 2. Specify the **same Collection ID** as the unique identifier of the parent DID